bach2206/Victorware-Lag-Switch/README.md

 Press `RightShift` to open or close Victorware.
 For the best experience, a strong internet is recommended!

+&nbsp;

+## :rocket: Quick start

+Lag Level 2 and Delay 0.7 is recommended for all games

 ### :pushpin: Latest release

 Runs the latest release build of Victorware.